Non-abelian Rees construction and pure motives: Applications to pure motives

 In order to work unconditionally, one can imitate the construction of motivated cycles, and introduce formally the even K\"unneth projectors (\resp all K\"unneth projectors) in the morphisms - and then change the commutativity constraint in order to get an even category.

 Let us define a {\it K\"unneth-algebraic} class to be a cohomology class in $H(Y)$ of the form $pr^{YZ}_{Y\ast}(\alpha \cup \pi_{Y Z}^i \beta)$, where $\alpha$ and $\beta$ are algebraic cohomology classes on $Y\times Z$, and $\pi_{Y Z}^i$ is some K\"unneth projector on $Y\times Z$.
-The same calculation as in \cite[2.1]{A0} shows that K\"unneth-algebraic classes and correspondences are stable under the usual operations.
+The same calculation as in \cite[2.1]{A0} (replacing Lefschetz involutions by K\"unneth projectors) shows that K\"unneth-algebraic classes are stable under the usual operations: tensor product, inverse and direct image by projections $pr^{YZ\ast}_{Y}, pr^{YZ}_{Y\ast}$, hence that K\"unneth-algebraic correspondences are stable under composition.

-They are in fact motivated classes, but closer to algebraic classes.
+Since K\"unneth projectors are motivated, K\"unneth-algebraic classes are motivated classes, but they are closer to algebraic classes.
 In particular, they are {\it almost algebraic} (in Tate's terminology), \ie they specialize to algebraic classes by reduction over finite fields whenever $Y $ and $Z$ have good reduction (by \cite{KM}).

-Using K\"unneth-algebraic correspondences, one can build tensor categories of `K\"unneth motives' by imitation of Grothendieck's procedure.
+Using K\"unneth-algebraic correspondences, one can build tensor categories of `K\"unneth motives' as in \cite[4.2]{A0} (replacing Lefschetz involutions by K\"unneth projectors).
 They become {\it even} tensor categories after changing the commutativity constraint.
 The considerations of 4.1 then apply unconditionally to this context.

+Coming back to our notation $G, H$ for the tannakian groups of $\sC$ and $\sC_{tann}$ respectively, a cohomology class is $G$-invariant if and only if it is K\"unneth-algebraic, whereas (when ${\rm{char}}\, k =0$) it is $H$-invariant if and only if it is motivated.